dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

     (format t "~d. hello~%" i)))
 ```

-The string of )))s at the end may seem forbidding, but as long your code is properly indented the parentheses should fade away--no need to give them undue prominence by spreading them across several lines.
+The string of )))s at the end may seem forbidding, but as long your code is properly indented the parentheses should fade away -- no need to give them undue prominence by spreading them across several lines.

 Finally, comments should be prefaced with one to four semicolons depending on the scope of the comment as follows: